chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 mconcat = foldr mappend mempty
 ```

-Beware this `Concat` is NOT the one from LINQ:
+Beware this `Concat` is NOT the one from LINQ, it is more a way of flattening a list of lists:
 ```csharp
 // Concat for LINQ.
 public static IEnumerable<T> Flatten<T>(this IEnumerable<IEnumerable<T>> @this)